Back to California

 underwritten title company

-A company that writes title policies and relies on a title insurer for coverage.
+A company that issues title policies under a title insurer's name and authority.

 Limits and Unknowns

-• There are no details on penalties for non-compliance with these new requirements.
+• There are no details on penalties for non-compliance with these requirements.

 Bill History